 Hear Out Your Children

-While parents are battling for 50/50 custody, children may feel differently.
+While parents are battling for 50/50 child custody, children may feel differently.
 It is advisable to talk to your kids before planning on even custody.
 Children should be involved, especially older kids, who may have other plans in mind.
 They should have a say on when they want to stay with each parent, and those wishes should be reflected in the final plan.

-To have an even custody arrangement that is foolproof, consult experts.
+To have an even child custody arrangement that is foolproof, consult experts.
 You can begin with your divorce attorney to ensure the plan doesn’t miss important components.